bcyuzuzo/hospital_monitoring_group/README.md

 _Vestine
 We worked through task two, where we archived  files in the form: heart_rate_log.txt_$timstamp’.
 The script that performs that task is named ‘archive_log.sh

-On 14th october seven members participated via google meet call from 10:30am to 1:12pm _Bienvenu
+On 14th october all members participated via google meet call from 10:30am to 1:12pm _Bienvenu
 _Gaddiel
 _Fred